verifyica-team/verifyica/ANNOTATIONS.md

 ### @Verifyica.Order

-Used by Verifyica to order test classes / test methods.
+Used to order test classes / test methods.

 - optional